 There's a lot of coastline wrapped around this isle – over ten thousand miles of it, in fact.
-Factor in Britain's astonishing variety of landscapes and you have a country whose beaches range from epic strands to tiny notches chipped from cliffs, wilderness islands to prim Edwardian resorts.
-Here's ten of the best beaches in Britain – add your own to the list below.
+Factor in Britain's astonishing variety of landscapes and you have a region whose beaches range from epic strands to tiny notches chipped from cliffs.
+Here are the best beaches in the UK.

 Small but exquisitely formed, Porthcurno’s wedge of white sand, surrounded by ragged cliffs and framing a sapphire bay, creates an improbably idyllic scene.
 Nor is Porthcurno just a pretty face; the cliff-top Minack Theatre hosts open-air performances, while a museum celebrates the birth of transatlantic telegraphy here in 1870.
-Staggering beauty, culture and history all in one spot makes this one of the top beaches in England.
+Staggering beauty, culture and history all in one spot makes this one of the best beaches in the UK.

 St Martin’s seems to lie at the end of the world.
 Rawer and wilder than neighbour Tresco, this is an island for connoisseurs, a fertile fuzz of green fringed by sugar-white beaches that swell as the tide drops.
 Don’t forget your mask and snorkel: seals bob among kelp forests in the clearest bluest water in the archipelago.